 Under the company's equity and incentive plan, restricted stock awards are generally granted to certain non-officer employees.
 Restricted stock awards generally vest one-third each year over a three-year period or vest in full on the three-year anniversary of the date of grant.
-Compensation expense equal to the grant date fair value, which is equal to the closing price of the company's common stock on the date of grant, is recognized for these awards over the vesting period.
-The per share weighted average fair value of restricted stock awards granted during the first quarter of fiscal 2012 and 2011 was \$56.59 and \$63.42, respectively.
+Compensation expense equal to the grant date fair value, which is equal to the closing price of the company's common stock on the date of grant multiplied by the number of shares subject to the restricted stock award, is recognized for these awards over the vesting period.
+The per share weighted- average fair value of restricted stock awards granted during the first six months of fiscal 2012 and 2011 was \$61.41 and \$63.42, respectively.